Funding the Modern Law Firm: From Bank Loans to New Capital Strategies

 Western Alliance Juris Banking Solutions

-Western Alliance Juris Banking Solutions, a national banking group within Western Alliance Bank, Member FDIC, brings together a full range of legal industry services and expertise under the same umbrella, including Settlement Services for class action, mass torts and bankruptcy attorneys, claims administrators and related businesses; bankruptcy solutions for court-appointed trustees, debtors in possession, receivers and fiduciaries; Digital Disbursements to facilitate payments to claimants in these matters; and NewLaw Banking, which offers creative, full-service banking solutions for modern law firms and legal technology providers.
-The Juris Banking Group is part of Western Alliance Bancorporation, which has $90 billion in assets and has ranked as a top U.S. bank by American Banker and Bank Director since 2016.
+Western Alliance Juris Banking Solutions, a national banking group within Western Alliance Bank, Member FDIC, brings together a full range of legal industry services and expertise under one umbrella, including Full-Service Juris Banking, which offers creative, full-service banking solutions for modern law firms and legal technology providers; Settlement Services for class action, mass torts and bankruptcy attorneys, claims administrators and related businesses; Bankruptcy solutions for court-appointed trustees, debtors in possession, receivers and fiduciaries; and Digital Disbursements to facilitate payments to claimants in these matters.
+The Juris Banking Group is part of Western Alliance Bancorporation, which has more than $90 billion in assets and has ranked as a top U.S. bank by American Banker and Bank Director since 2016.
 With significant national capabilities, the Juris Banking Group delivers the reach, resources and deep industry knowledge to help businesses capitalize on their opportunities to solve today and succeed tomorrow.